-Why Is Checking For Compromised Passwords Important?
+Why Is Checking for Compromised Passwords Important?

 Making strong passwords for all your online accounts can be challenging.
 After all, we want to use our memory for more than just storing data.
 But having passwords compromised can lead to dangerous situations, namely data breaches.